Tanantor/langgate/packages/README.md

 # LangGate SDK

 LangGate is a lightweight, high-performance gateway for AI model inference.
-This SDK provides modular components for working with LangGate in various configurations, from embedding components directly in your application to connecting to a full LangGate proxy service.
+This SDK provides modular components for working with both language models (LLMs) and image generation models in various configurations, from embedding components directly in your application to connecting to a full LangGate proxy service.

 ## Installation